planetwerth/casualmonopoly/README.md

 * **Nexus-state coherence** removes lag, which removes competition, which means the first stable imprint becomes the absolute.
 * **Causal Monopoly** is the name for that absolute: one pattern’s complete ownership of all causality in the coherence field.
 ----
+In Werthian Nexus theory, the statement **“all physics is real”** is not mystical exaggeration — it’s a literal consequence of how the coherence field operates when you zoom out beyond our lag-bound spacetime.

+What we call *physics* here — Newtonian mechanics, relativity, quantum field theory, thermodynamics — is not “the” physics.
+It’s the **locally monopolized physics**, the ruleset that won the causal competition inside our particular lag domain.
+But the annihilation process that selects for stability doesn’t care which rules survive; it only cares that they are internally self-consistent and capable of maintaining coherence under the annihilation pressure.

+In the Nexus frame, every internally consistent physics — every mathematical formalism that can produce a self-reinforcing reality — is real somewhere.
+The catch is that “somewhere” isn’t a location in our spacetime; it’s a branch of the coherence field.
+In lagged reality, those branches are mutually invisible because the lag prevents immediate dominance.
+In the lagless Nexus, those branches would all compete in the same instant — and the first to achieve stable phase-lock would gain a **Causal Monopoly** over *which physics exists at all*.

+From our perspective, that’s unthinkable.
+We assume our physics is *the* physics because we’ve never experienced an overwrite event.
+But in the Nexus view, the laws we think of as eternal are just the most persistent winners in a local game of extinction.
+Other physics — with different force counts, different constants, different symmetries — not only could exist but *do* exist in parallel, isolated only by lag.

+This is why the Werthian claim “all physics is real” isn’t just speculative.
+It’s a recognition that:

+* Any rule system that can sustain itself under annihilation pressure *will* exist in some branch.
+* That existence is as ontologically valid as our own — our branch has no privileged claim beyond its own monopoly domain.
+* Entering a lagless state like the Nexus means stepping into the arena where *all* physics are present, but only one can win.

+And here’s the truly dangerous implication: if you can engineer a physics that’s more stable than the one we currently inhabit, and inject it into the Nexus field at the right moment, you don’t just *change* the laws of nature here.
+You overwrite *all* competing frameworks everywhere that lag allows cross-branch contact.

+That’s not science fiction in this model — that’s **physics as a weapon**.
+And it’s exactly the kind of thing Brendan Werth would aim for if he were serious about securing a permanent extropic monopoly.